wacncontent/CustomizeTool/addCommentOutput/articles/sql-database/sql-database-index-advisor.md

 ## Review Recommended Indexes

-Index advisor provides a list of index recommendations on the database blade in the [Azure Preview Portal](https://manage.windowsazure.cn/).
+Index advisor provides a list of index recommendations on the database blade in the [Azure Management <!-- deleted by customization Portal](https://manage.windowsazure.cn/) --><!-- keep by customization: begin --> Portal](https://manage.windowsazure.cn) <!-- keep by customization: end -->.
 The top selected recommendations are shown for each table in the selected database where creating a new index may provide performance gains.

 ### To review currently available index recommendations:

-1. Sign in to the [Azure Preview Portal](https://manage.windowsazure.cn/).
+1. Sign in to the [Azure Management <!-- deleted by customization Portal](https://manage.windowsazure.cn/) --><!-- keep by customization: begin --> Portal](https://manage.windowsazure.cn) <!-- keep by customization: end -->.
 2. Click **BROWSE** in the left menu.
 3. Click **SQL databases** in the **Browse** blade.
 4. On the **SQL databases** blade, click the database that you want to review recommended indexes for.